wallacebrf/Synology-to-TrueNAS/README.md

 NOT RUNNING THROUGH VPN
 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/chromium/chromium_ip_address_normal.png" alt="chromium_ip_address_normal.png" width="393" height="234">

 My actual public IPv4 address starts with 98.... which is what the normal chromium is reporting.
-In addtion, the normal chromium also is properly reporting my IPv6 address.
+In addition, the normal chromium also is properly reporting my IPv6 address.
 The VPN version of chromium is properly reporting `94.140.9.159` which is an IP address assigned to NORD VPN.
 In addition, this is the same IP address reported at the bottom of qBittorrent.
 Based on this I know that my VPN traffic is properly being routed through the VPN.

 <div id="Portainer"></div>